 Jackson himself was more content: ‘A perfect day and capital fellow competitors helped the Olympic record to go and I am very grateful and proud to have run with Mr Kiviat, Taber, and Jones and all the others.’
 However he added: ’On the whole, I think I prefer golf, hockey, boxing and hiking to athletics.’

-Sadly, it was soon time to put those childish things aside and in 1914 Jackson was commissioned into the Loyal North Lancashire Regime.
-Starting at 2nd Lieutenant, he ended the war the youngest-ever Brigadier-General, seeing action at the Somme and being awarded the Distinguished Service Order with three bars (one of only seven officers to be so decorated).
+Sadly, it was soon time to put those childish things aside and in 1914 Jackson was commissioned into the Loyal North Lancashire Regiment.
+Starting as a 2nd Lieutenant, he ended the war the youngest-ever Brigadier-General, seeing action at the Somme and being awarded the Distinguished Service Order with three bars (one of only seven officers to be so decorated).
 In the process, he suffered a number of wounds that left him permanently lame, ending his athletics career.

 A qualified barrister, the now slightly renamed and hyphenated Arnold Nugent Strode Strode-Jackson was part of the British delegation to the Versailles Peace Conference, and then moved to America where he helped found the Kentucky Derby as well as writing a book about the artist Matthew Harris Jouett.
 Becoming a US citizen in 1945, Strode-Jackson returned to Oxford in 1963 after the death of his American wife and passed away himself nine years later.